-Depressed purchasing power, which had been the most important factor restraining U.S. exports in recent years, has ameliorated gradually, allowing U.S. export levels to rise back to pre-1998 levels in 2001.
-While purchasing power shortfalls account for part of the depressed level of imports, Russian companies' expanded market share at the expense of imports, particularly in the food processing and light manufacturing sectors, also accounts for the continuing low levels of imports.
+Depressed purchasing power, which had been the most important factor restraining U.S. exports in recent years, has ameliorated gradually, allowing U.S. export levels to rise back to pre-1998 levels in 2001 and 2002.
+While purchasing power shortfalls account for part of the depressed level of imports, Russian companies' expanded market share at the expense of imports, particularly in the food processing and light manufacturing sectors, also accounts for the continuing low levels of imports from the United States.